What will I gain from my subject?

 You have a dedicated links Careers Consultant who works closely with your department to provide support, advice and information.
 Careers workshops and events are held in your department to promote work experience opportunities, support career planning and network with professionals working in industry.
 A central careers education programme is also delivered and postgraduates have access to the Postgraduate Skills Training programme.
 You are welcome to drop into the Careers Service for further support and information anytime.

 In some cases, you may find details of work experience placements but more often, you will need to use the information to give you ideas for speculative applications.
 For example, you may find general vacancies relevant to your subject which are not placement opportunities; however, if this an area of work where you would like to gain experience, you could contact the employer with a speculative application to see if there is the possibility of a placement with them.
-Our careers advisers can help you with this process.

 Don't forget that many graduate employers, particularly the larger companies, include details of work experience placements on their websites.
 If there are organisations you'd like to work for, have a look at the Careers or Recruitment sections of their websites to see what is on offer.